confidential-devhub/coco-ai-demo-scripts/README.md

 ## Folders

-- setup: the basic yamls to create a minio pod (local storage).
-This will be deleted soon
+- setup: some shared yamls.
 - llm: jupyter notebook to run hugging face LLM
 - nim: jupyter notebook for Nvidia NIM
 - fraud-detection: jupyter notebook for fraud-detection devel and inference
-- fenc: code and binary for fenc program to encrypt/decrypt files
+- fenc: code for fenc program to encrypt/decrypt files
 - kserve-storage-initializer: for the custom storage-initializer